atoms-ufrj/playmol/doc/install.md

     make doc

-To update Playmol, enter the playmol directory and execute the following command before recompilation and reinstallation:
+To update Playmol, enter the playmol directory and execute the following commands:

     git pull
+    make
+    sudo make install

 Using Playmol